viniciusdacal/redux-arc/README.md

 [![build status](https://img.shields.io/travis/viniciusdacal/redux-arc/master.svg?style=flat-square)](https://travis-ci.org/viniciusdacal/redux-arc) [![npm version](https://img.shields.io/npm/v/redux-arc.svg?style=flat-square)](https://www.npmjs.com/package/redux-arc)

 ## Why
-Many applications are built with react and redux.
-Api calls are critical to this process.
-With the available alternatives (sagas, observables, etc...), you end up writing and repeating to much code.
+Many applications are built with react and redux and api calls are critical to this process.
+With the available alternatives, you end up writing and repeating code a lot.

 With a declarative way, you can write less code and make it easier to understand and maintain.
 All of it leads you to have less bugs and have a better code base.
 This is powerful and flexible. **We make things easier for you for the most common cases, and we allow you to take full control when you need!**